-Karen Blackwood explains the new process of revalidation, and provides some helpful advice on how to prepare for this.
+Karen Bartha explains the new process of revalidation, and provides some helpful advice on how to prepare for this.

 Read this article to learn more about: